10 Common Models in Machine Learning

 Guessing: 0.539

 So we’re starting off with what seems to be a good model.
-Our average accuracy across the validation sets is definitely doing better than guessing, an increase of almost 79%!
-Now let’s see if we can do better with other models!
+Our average accuracy across the validation sets is definitely doing better than guessing, with a performance increase of more than 50%!

 Strengths